Purebred sheep: Katahdin

 Friesian, Shetland, Icelandic, and Soay.
 The tails of these

 short-tailed breeds do not need to be docked.
-The breeds are
+In addition to their unique tails, these breeds are

-Some breeds of sheep are noted for the birth of large litters.
+Some breeds of sheep are noted for their birth of large litters.
 Prolific breeds of sheep include Finnsheep, Romanov,

 that is responsible for its high reproductive rate.
 The "F"